Susan Sperber's practice emphasizes labor and employment law, religious institutions law, immigration law, and commercial and corporate litigation.

 - Successfully defended an international client from the enforcement of multiple foreign judgments that were obtained without proper notice

 - Has successfully handled the defense of hundreds of charges of discrimination filed with both state and Federal agencies, including the Equal Employment Opportunity Commission and the Colorado Civil Rights Division

-Ms. Sperber has represented a wide range of clients, from large, publicly traded companies to small family-owned businesses.
-Ms. Sperber has worked with clients in a variety of industries, including clients in the high-tech industry, retail and service industry, medical industry, airline industry, agricultural industry, and building and construction industry.
-Ms. Sperber has worked with for-profit clients and not-for-profit clients, including religious organizations and entities.
+Susan has represented a wide range of clients, from large, publicly traded companies to small family-owned businesses.
+Susan has worked with clients in a variety of industries, including clients in the high-tech industry, retail and service industry, medical industry, airline industry, agricultural industry, and building and construction industry.
+Susan has worked with for-profit clients and not-for-profit clients, including religious organizations and entities.